slerman12/Eclectic-Mem/Eclectic-Mem/README.md

-# Eclectic: Efficient Contrastive Learning And Episodic Control
+# Eclectic-Mem: Efficient Contrastive Learner, Episodic Controller, And Transformer In Continuous-Control Meta-MDPs

+Eclectic-Mem: Efficient Contrastive Learner, Episodic Controller, And Transformer In Continuous-Control-Continual-General-Few-Shot-Meta-RL MDPs

 This repository is an extension of [CURL](https://mishalaskin.github.io/curl/) for the DeepMind control experiments.
 Atari experiments were done in a separate codebase available [here](https://github.com/aravindsrinivas/curl_rainbow).
 Implementation of SAC is based on [SAC+AE](https://github.com/denisyarats/pytorch_sac_ae) by Denis Yarats.